jeremywrnr/hci-prelims/notes.md

 ---
 ---

+# at home with ubiquitous computing

+keith edwards and rebecca grinter present seven challenges that both designers and inbahitants of smart homes will have to face: the accidentally smart home (difficulty with diagonosing and configuring system behavior), impromptu interoperability (maintaining compatability between devices, both in a semantic and syntactic sense), not having a systems administrator, designing for domestic usage (rather than the office), social implications of aware home technologies (e.g. washer machines actually didn't lower workload, just raised expectations), reliability (microwave vs cpus), and finally inference in the presence of ambiguity (how 'smart' does our home really have to be?). motivated by the issue of balancing innovation/utility with the desire of a easy and calming domestic lifestyle.

 # interaction design research in hci

 jonathan zimmerman provides an in-depth review of design in hci, including what